NathanGrenier/COMP-345/README.md

 ## Project Documentation

+The project's documentation can be found online here:

 The [project's documentation](docs/html/index.html), generated using Doxygen, can be viewed in any web browser.
 It can also be [viewed as a PDF](docs/latex/refman.pdf).

 # Getting Started